Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

 ## Generating keys

-Key generation can be used in multiple ways:

 ### File-stored keys
-Generate a key pair and save in new files `new.pub` and `new.key`:
+Generate a key pair and save in new files `new.pub` and `new.key` (will start an interactive prompt to provide passwords):
 ```
 tessera -keygen -filename new
 ```